Home > Endurance > Running

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-If this doesn’t work (it never does), we do our best to enlighten the sunglass agnostics and bring them into a family that will have perfect vision for decades to come.
-The best running sunglasses are our greatest tool — their lenses filter out harmful UV rays and prevent a sunburn on the eye, which has to be one of the most painful places one can burn themselves.
+The best running sunglasses are necessary tools for runners — their lenses filter out harmful UV rays and prevent a sunburn on the eye, which has to be one of the most painful places one can burn themselves.

 Not only do sunglasses provide optical shade, but they also tell you just about everything you need to know about a fellow runner before you even meet them.
 We’re not saying to judge a book by its sunglasses, but we’re not not saying that.
 Sunglasses are a must-have to protect runners from the sun, wind, bugs, and other various disturbances floating in the air.

 However, they also need to give runners a chance to flex their personal style.
-Running sunglasses come in all shapes and sizes, from wayfarer styles to frames for lounging at an ocean villa post-run to retro-futuristic shades you’d expect to see in Blade Runner.
+Running sunglasses come in all shapes and sizes, from the Goodr OG’s wayfarer styles to Article One x Mission Workshop’s frames for lounging at an ocean villa post-run to retro-futuristic shades like the Julbo Frequency

-Read on to see our thorough writeups of our favorite sunglasses, or skip ahead to our buyer’s guide, comparison chart, and frequently asked questions
+Read on to see our thorough writeups of our favorite sunglasses, or skip ahead to our Buyer’s Guide, Comparison Chart, and Price & Value section.

 The Best Running Sunglasses of 2024